cooperlarson/BattleShip/STATEMENT_OF_WORK.md

   * Supports all major operating systems that support Python

 ## Assumptions:
-* There is a routable link via some network trace which supports TCP protocol between the 2 devices and the server.
+* There is a network link between each device the game server host.
 * There are no firewall rules in place preventing TCP communication from completing on the configured port(s).

 ## Roles and Responsibilities